 God has a plan for each of us.
 There may be times we lose sight of our dreams, and we may not understand things that take place in our lives.
 We must remember though that God loves us, has a plan for us, and is in control; therefore we can trust Him.

-Read The Tale of Three Trees aloud.
-It's always wise to practice reading a book before reading it aloud for an audience.
+When reading The Tale of Three Trees aloud, it's always wise to practice reading before reading for an audience.
 I suggest getting in front of a mirror.
 If you are able, hold the book facing the audience as you read.
 I usually hold it near my right shoulder facing out and turn slightly towards it to read.
 Don't be afraid to get into the "characters" of the book.
 Reading a book aloud is like reading a play.
 Use your voice and the speed of your reading to bring the story to life.

 After reading the story.
 Share Romans 8:28 - "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."